AlvaroAlonsoDev/github-mvst/README.md

     Add an option to change the theme of the application, allowing users to customise their user experience.
     Add functionality to search by programming language.
     Create a list of favourites so that users can save their favourite repositories and return to them later.
-    Add functionality to search and follow other GitHub users from within the application.

 Overall, I enjoyed working on this project and learned a lot about React and TypeScript.
 I look forward to continuing to improve upon this project in the future.